huggingface/blog/digital-green-llm-judge.md

 As mentioned in [this article that we referred to earlier](https://huggingface.co/learn/cookbook/en/llm_judge), the key to use LLM-as-a-judge is to clearly define the task, the criteria and the integer rating scale.

+The research team behind Farmer.Chat leverages the capabilities of LLMs to evaluate several crucial metrics:

+* **Prompt Clarity**: This metric evaluates how well users can articulate their questions.
+LLMs are trained to assess the clarity of user intent, topic specificity, and entity-attribute identification, providing insights into how effectively users can communicate their needs.
+* **Question Type**: This metric classifies user questions into different categories based on their cognitive complexity.
+LLMs analyze the user's query and assign it to one of six categories, such as "remember," "understand," "apply," "analyze," "evaluate," and "create," helping us understand the cognitive demands of user interactions.
+* **Answered Queries**: This metric tracks the percentage of questions answered by the chatbot, providing insights into the breadth of the knowledge base and the platform's ability to address a wide range of queries.
+* **RAG Accuracy**: This metric assesses the faithfulness and relevance of the information retrieved by the RAG pipeline.
+The LLM acts as a judge, comparing the retrieved information to the user's query and evaluating whether the response is accurate and relevant.

+It empowers us to go beyond simply measuring how many questions a chatbot can answer or how quickly it responds.
+Instead, we can delve deeper into the quality of the responses and understand the user experience in a more nuanced way.

-On the other hand, for RAG accuracy we use LLM-as-a-judge to evaluate on a binary scale: zero or one.
+For RAG accuracy we use LLM-as-a-judge to evaluate on a binary scale: zero or one.
 But the way the task is broken down leads to a well established process that comes up with a score that we tested with human evaluators on roughly 360 questions: LLM answers are found to actually do a great job and have high correlation with human evaluations!

 Here is the prompt, which was inspired from the RAGAS library.